Skip to Content Accessibility Information

 Antonio P. Salazar, Commissioner of Financial Regulation

-Mr. Salazar is admitted to practice law in the states of Maryland, Connecticut, and District of Columbia Bar.
-He is a graduate of Leadership Howard County, Class of 1999, is a member of the Leadership Maryland class of ‘20/’21, and has served on a number of local non-profit boards.
+Mr. Salazar holds a law degree from The George Washington University Law School and a Bachelor’s degree from Georgetown University.
+He is admitted to practice law in the states of Maryland, Connecticut, and District of Columbia Bar.
+He is a graduate of Leadership Howard County, Class of 1999, Leadership Maryland class of ‘20/’21, and has served on a number of local non-profit boards.
 He is fluent in Spanish and an automobile enthusiast.